Complete Guide to Estate and Gift Taxation

 a.
 Recalling the qualified payment exception and the consequence of being excepted;

 b.
-Specifying variables that impact the application of §2701 noting how to avoid taxable events when valuing a distribution right;
+Specifying variables that impact the application of §2701 stating how to avoid taxable events when valuing a distribution right;

 c.
-Determining the transfer tax when a taxpayer fails to make a qualified payment on time noting the election into or out of qualified payment treatment when appropriate; and
+Determining the transfer tax when a taxpayer fails to make a qualified payment on time identifying the appropriate election into or out of qualified payment treatment, and;

 d.
 Specifying a junior equity interest according to §2701 rules and determining the value of other rights held together with an extraordinary payment right.